systemd/mkosi/mkosi/resources/man/mkosi.1.md

     Note that `Ephemeral=` has to be enabled to start multiple instances of the same image.

+`Register=`, `--register=`
+:   Takes a boolean value.
+Enabled by default.
+Specifies whether to register
+    the vm/container with systemd-machined.

 `ForwardJournal=`, `--forward-journal=`
 :   Specify the path to which journal logs from containers and virtual
     machines should be forwarded.
 If the path has the `.journal`